bhuvvaan/dreambooth-training/README.md

-If running on GCP use the following configurations for your VM instance, "Deep Learning VM for PyTorch 2.3 with CUDA 12.1, M125, Debian 11, Python 3.10, with PyTorch 2.3 and fast.ai preinstalled"
+If running on GCP use the following configurations for your VM instance, _Deep Learning VM for PyTorch 2.3 with CUDA 12.1, M125, Debian 11, Python 3.10, with PyTorch 2.3 and fast.ai preinstalled"

-Train data for dreambooth needs to be on Huggingface Hub for easy access from any system.
+Train data for dreambooth needs to be on Huggingface Hub for easy access from any system_

 ```bash
 #!/bin/bash